mlabarre/crypto-dashboard/README.md

 * to see the evolution of cryptos (at 5mn, 1h, 1 day et 1 week),
 * define alerts,
 * to monitor cryptos that you have not yet purchased.
+* to access token charts and possibly explorers.

+I started to look at automatic feeding via the APIs of the main platforms but it is not won:
+* Coinbase is the most "open" and all transactions can be found there
+* Binance provides a set of APIs as impressive as Coinbase except that the public API for trades (swap in particular) is not made available
+* Bitpanda after various "tinkering" turns out to be usable
+* Coinhouse / eToro and the whole "clique" of its kind hide behind their public image and only offer paltry APIs (when they exist).
+They would still have to start by providing the hash of the transactions!
 To use it, all you need is a machine with docker installed.

+But as a young retiree after 46 years in computer sciences, including 20 years in IT, I have to keep busy :)

 The project use
 * API coingecko